alabamenhu/DateTimeTimezones/README.md

 use DateTime::Timezones;
 ```

-This extends `DateTime` to include the following three new attribuets:
+This extends `DateTime` to include the following three new attributes whose names *are subject to change*.

   * **`.olson-id`** *(Str)*
   The unique identifier for the timezone.